tonytvo/blog-generator/content/blog/calgary-communities-research/index.md

 # unsorted

-Northeast Calgary
-Whitehorn, Rundle, Pineridge, Temple: Working-class communities close to transit and employment hubs like the airport.
-These areas offer affordable housing with strong rental demand, especially from families.
-Properties near the CTrain line are particularly desirable.
 Surrounding Towns
 Cochrane, Airdrie, Chestermere: These towns are seeing increased demand from buyers looking for more affordable options outside Calgary.
 Rental demand is strong due to population growth and proximity to major employment centers like the airport and CrossIron Mills.